Previous language study is not required. Students at all levels of language ability are invited to apply.

-Possible Program Locations: Estonia, Latvia, Moldova, Russia
+Possible Program Locations: Estonia, Kazakhstan, Kyrgyzstan, and Latvia.

-Program Dates: Summer programs last six to eight weeks and typically start in mid-June to early July and end in early to mid-August.
+Program Dates: Summer programs last six to seven weeks and typically start in mid-June to early July and end in early to mid-August.

 Accommodations: Host families or a combination of group housing and host family stays